sonjam111/EFGS_2019/README.md

 # EFGS_2019
 files for session 3 B Part 1

-hiv_report.Rmd contains a generic script to produce a report with info about HIV prevalence and other variables for a continent and year as sepcifie in the YAML header
+hiv_report.Rmd contains a generic script to produce a report with info about HIV prevalence and other variables for a continent and year as sepcifie in the YAML header.

+hiv_wb_new.xlsx is the data needed (Excel workbook)

 render_report.R is a function that will override continent and year in the YAML header of hiv_report.Rmd and will generate the report for the chosen continent and year